alexjj/Old-alexjj.com/_posts/2021-12-08-wednesday.md

 I made a list of all the non-fiction books I want to read...18 of them!
 Not sure I'll get to them all in 2022.
 Have to think about what and prioritise them. 🤔🧠

 I want to make a book fo all our old DayOne journal entries.
 The book making is easy, but I really want to review all the previous posts first.
 There's about 600-700 😰.
 I just want to get rid of things that don't fit.
 It's 99% family but occasionally I thought I'd try it with work.
 Don't know why I didn't start a new journal for that.
 If I'm paying for it to be printed I don't want rubbish in there, but at the same time this might take me forever and then I never print it.

+It's nice reading it all though.
+Even the stuff I delete afterwards.

+Loqseq, git and Github could be a good solution for a work/private journal.
+Whilst there's nothing much to learn about Logseq, there are some good [practices](https://discuss.logseq.com/t/three-choices-new-users-need-to-make/3411)/methodologies people have developed to make the most of it.
+I've just got so used to Tiddlywiki I don't really want to learn something else.
+There's also no real mobile solution - editing or even viewing.
+There's convoluted systems but that's not what I'm looking for.
+So back to TW.
+Probably for the best.